pivotal/docs-platform-automation/docs/index.md

 Platform Automation for PCF commands enable PCF operators to script and automate Ops Manager actions.

-Platform Automation for PCF uses `om`,
+Platform Automation for PCF uses om,
-(and by extension, the Ops Manager API) to enable command-line interaction with Ops Manager, a dashboard for installing, configuring, and updating software products on PCF.
+(and by extension, the Ops Manager API) to enable command-line interaction with Ops Manager
+(a dashboard for installing, configuring, and updating software products on PCF).
 Platform Automation for PCF comes bundled with Concourse tasks that demonstrate how to use these tasks in a containerized Continuous Integration (CI) system,